memcachier/docs/heroku_articles/laravel-memcache.md

 ### Cache expensive database queries

-Memcached is often used to cache the results of expensive database queries.
+Memcache is often used to cache the results of expensive database queries.
 Of course, our simple task list does not have any expensive queries, but let's assume for this tutorial that fetching all of the tasks from the database is a slow operation.

 The `rememberForever` function makes it easy to add caching to Laravel.
 You provide two arguments to it: